Zipstack/unstract-sdk/README.md

 - Or try installing a [local PyPI server](https://pypi.org/project/pypiserver/) and upload / download your package from this server

+#### Additonal dependencies for tool
+Tools may need to be backed up by a file storage. unstract.sdk.file_storage contains the required interfaces for the same. fssepc is being used underneath to implement these interfaces.
+Hence, one can choose to use a file_system supported by fsspec for this.
+However, the required dependencies need to be added in the tool dependency manager.
+Eg. If the tool is using Minio as the underlying file storage, then s3fs can be added to support it.
+Similarly, for Google Cloud Storage, gcsfs is to be added.
+The following versions are tested in the SDK using unit test cases for the above package.
+    gcsfs==2024.10.0
+    s3fs==2024.10.0

 ### Documentation generation